isomerpages/nlb-biblioasia/_jul-2006/Marching Through the Decades: Singapore on Parade, an Online Exhibition.md

 #### **Parades For All Seasons**

 ***…The ceremonies you have seen today are ancient, and some of their origins are veiled in the mists of the past.
-But their spirit and their meaning shine through the ages never, perhaps, more brightly than now...***
+But their spirit and their meaning shine through the ages never, perhaps, more brightly than now...*** <br>
 Queen Elizabeth II.
 Excerpt from broadcast made on the evening of the Queen’s Coronation, 2 June 1953.
 Source: British Monarchy. (n.d.).
 The Queen’s speeches.
-Retrieved May 10, 2006, from <a href="https://www.royal.uk/">https://www.royal.uk/</a>.
+Retrieved 10 May 2006, from <a href="https://www.royal.uk/">https://www.royal.uk/</a>.

 Most people love parades for they are festive and escapist; day-to-day tasks take a standstill as people congregate at common venues to treat themselves to a spectacle of precision, colours loud music and fireworks.
 Parades are timeless symbols of unity as they transcend ethnicity and age, and showcase icons of progress that everyone can identify and be proud of.